REVIEW OF THE REV'IT XENA LEATHER PANTS

 So if you have any booty, or curvy hips, you’ll want to size up from your regular Revit size.
 Right now, I have a 31” waist and a 38” hip/booty.
 My butt is so flat, even Revit gear is getting too curvy for me.
 I love how snug and tight these fit.
 I haven’t fully broken them in yet, so I know they still need to loosen up.

 I bought a 36, and I really had to shimmy to get in there while wearing my baselayer.
 Also, DO NOT try these on without a Baselayer (really this goes for trying on any leather motorcycle pant).
 You’ll get nowhere near the right size if you try to get them on with bare skin.
 If you’re shopping online, you may want to order the two sizes you might need, because depending on your preference of fit you might want to size up.
 Since I like them tight, I went with the smaller size.
 When I tried on 38, I didn’t like how loose they were, specifically baggy above the knees.
 What I didn’t want is for them to stretch out and get baggier.
 So that’s why I went with the 36.
+To be frank, I like my gear tight.
+On regular people who aren't as anal as I am, a 38 would've been just fine.

 They were definitely tight the first time put them on.
 So tight I couldn’t zip them up at all.
 I also took out the Tryonic armor.
 Instead, I put in these Dainese Pro Shape Knee Protectors.
 They’re rated CE Level 2, and are way thinner!
 I wish Revit would’ve relaxed the fit around the hips about in inch to allow for the extra space the hip protectors take up.